-One of the fiercest rivalries among the commentators of the Talmud is between Rashi (11th century) and his nephews, known as the Tosafists.
+One of the classic discussions among the commentators of the Talmud is between Rashi (11th century) and his nephews, known as the Tosafists.
 There are many famous discussion between them but in this blog we focus in Safrut and there are two classical discussions pertaining to this subject.
 We will deal with one of them in this post.

 Rashi and Tosafos disagree in regards to the exact shape of the letter Chet in the Jewish Alphabet.
 A very short briefing: The Talmud says that there's a special "tag" (sketch) on top of the letter Chet, which points upwards symbolizing that God, who's up in the heavens, is eternal since the letter Chet is connected to the word "Chai", to be alive.
 Rashi and Tosafot explain differently the shape of this mystical sketch.